Daarns/Daarns/README.md

 > **Learning by doing** | **High curiosity** | **Like challenging things**

 I'm a passionate developer who loves building **websites** and **backend services** with the help of AI tools.
-Currently diving deep into modern web technologies and exploring the exciting world of AI-assisted development!
+Currently diving deep into modern web technologies and exploring the exciting world!

 - 🔨 Building with **FastAPI**, **React**, **Next.js**, and **Docker**
-- 🤖 Embracing the **"vibe coder"** lifestyle with AI-powered development
 - 🎯 Future interests: **Machine Learning** & **Computer Vision**
 - 🌱 Always learning, always experimenting